amireldor/pigeon.pictures/README.md

+These are only clues to myself to what actually went on here.

+---

 Hello, this is [pigeon.pictures][pp].
 It shows pictures of pigeons and updates every 30 minutes.
 It's not always pigeons (semi-not intended), and that is funny.